javisantana/javisantana.com/_fastdata/40-things-I-learned-about-data.md

 On the other hand, not choosing the schema accelerates the development quite a lot, that's why databases like MongoDB became so popular a few years ago.

+## 14. Almost everything was invented years ago

+Document based databases: IMS from IBM, 1966, used in the Apollo program Analytics databases: Teradata, 1979

+> Future users of large data banks must be protected from having to know how the data is organized in the machine (the internal representation).
+A prompting service which supplies such information is not

+> - E. F. CODD, IBM Research Laboratory, San Jose, California - 1970

+Those are examples, but there are many more.
+So it worts to spend some time researching old systems to understand better the new ones.